torstenstern/ps-lab-aws-cloud-ngfw/README.md

    1. Deletion takes up to **~ 15 minutes**
 4. After deleting the old CloudNGFW create a new CloudNGFW instance and add both subnets of Security VPC **CloudNGFW WebUI**
    1. Wait until the Endpoint is created **(~ 15 minutes)**
-5. Create in the WebUI new Route Tables for the newly created Subnets
+5. Create in the AWS WebUI new Route Tables for the newly created Subnets
    1. Associate the Subnets
    2. Create a static route (0.0.0.0/0) to the related GWLB Endpoint (TGW subnet)
    3. Create a static route (0.0.0.0/0) to the related TGW Endpoint (security subnet)